neogeek/neogeek.github.io/talks/how-to-build-a-rhythm-game-in-godot.md

 		note_hit.emit(accuracy, accuracy_ratio)
 ```

-3. Create a new script for handling the rendering and updating of UI:
+3. Create a new script for handling the rendering and updating of the score UI:

 ```gdscript
 extends Node